syncfusion-content/uwp-docs/uwp/Sunburst-Chart/DataLabel.md

 You can rotate the data label by using [`LabelRotationMode`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.SunburstChart.SunburstDataLabelInfo.html#Syncfusion_UI_Xaml_SunburstChart_SunburstDataLabelInfo_LabelRotationMode) property.

-The following code shows how to set [`LabelRotationMode`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.SunburstChart.LabelRotationMode.html) as normal and angle.
+The following code shows how to set the [`LabelRotationMode`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.SunburstChart.LabelRotationMode.html) as Normal and Angle.

 {% tabs %}